Salt From The Start To The Beginning

 Salt is a very useful tool not just for configuration management but for automation and orchestration.
 Salt is FAST, secure and once you get you head around it, a pleasure to work with.

 The "from the start to the beginning" series aims to take you from nothing to getting you up and running.
-This is not meant to be a comprehensive guide, but should be enough to get you going on the journey.
+This is not meant to be a comprehensive guide, but should be enough to get you started on the journey.